EXPLAINER: What’s ahead as Trump impeachment trial begins

 Likely more than a week.
 The agreement between Senate leaders provides for up to 16 hours for both prosecutors and the defense to make their arguments, starting Wednesday, with no more than eight hours of arguments per day.
 Later, there will be time for senators to ask questions, and there could be additional procedural votes.

 Under the agreement, the trial will open Tuesday with four hours of debate on whether the trial is constitutional.
 The Senate will then vote on whether to dismiss the charge against Trump.
-If that vote fails, as expected, the House managers will begin their arguments on Wednesday.
+If that vote fails, as expected, the House managers will begin their arguments Wednesday and continue into Thursday.

-The proceedings will pause on Friday evening for the Jewish Sabbath at the request of Trump’s defense team and then resume on Sunday afternoon.
+Trump’s lawyers are likely to begin their arguments Friday and finish Saturday.
 That almost certainly means a final vote on Trump’s conviction won’t happen until next week.

 Trump’s first impeachment trial, in which he was acquitted on charges that he abused power by pressuring Ukraine to investigate now-President Joe Biden, lasted almost three weeks.
 But this one is expected to be shorter, as the case is less complicated and the senators know many of the details already, having been in the Capitol during the insurrection.